 The significance of decree nisi

 Decree nisi is not only an important stage in the divorce process but also of significance when dealing with a financial application on divorce.

 Decree nisi must be in place prior to the making of a final financial order.
 Without decree nisi the court has no power to make a financial order.
 From a procedural point of view, the divorce process essentially runs alongside any financial application.

 It is not uncommon to read in the press about celebrity couples being granted what is termed a ‘quickie divorce’.
 But, what does that mean?

 A ‘quickie divorce’ does not signify the end of ones marriage, despite the popular turn of phrase.
 Instead it typically symbolises that a divorcing couple are at the decree nisi stage and therefore still legally married.
-The petitioner cannot apply for decree absolute, the final divorce order that formally brings a marriage to an end, until 6 weeks and 1 day have passed since the decree nisi.
+After the decree nisi, the petitioner must wait until 6 weeks and 1 day have passed to apply for decree absolute, the final divorce order that formally brings a marriage to an end.

 Key points to note: